seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 When we have shuffled off this mortal coil,
 Must give us pause: there's the respect
 That makes calamity of so long life;
-For who would bear the whips and scorns of time,
+For who would bear the whips and scorns of Time,
 The oppressor's wrong, the proud man's contumely,
 The pangs of despised love, the law's delay,
 The insolence of office and the spurns